submariner-io/submariner-website/src/content/getting-started/architecture/service-discovery/_index.en.md

 The workflow is as follows:

 - Lighthouse Agent connects to the Broker's Kubernetes API server.
-- For every Service in the local cluster for which a ServiceExport has been created, the Agent creates a corresponding ServiceImport resource and exports it to the Broker to be consumed by other clusters.
+- For every Service in the local cluster for which a ServiceExport has been created, the Agent creates ServiceImport and EndpointSlice resources and exports them to the Broker to be consumed by other clusters.
-- For every ServiceImport resource in the Broker exported from another cluster, it creates a copy of it in the local cluster.
+- For every resource in the Broker exported from another cluster, it creates a copy of it in the local cluster.

 ![Lighthouse Agent WorkFlow](/images/lighthouse/controllerWorkFlow.png)